SharePoint: How to show additional columns in Views & Lists

 1. Showing additional columns in Lists

-2. Showing addition columns based in column lookups
+2. Showing additional columns based on column lookups

 Add additional fields to a View